 We ordered cake and tea (in a coffee shop – I could see the waitress’s disdain and look of contempt), and as we tucked in, my friend piped.
 “I’m going to ask you something and it won’t come well….
 I apologise in advance.”
 I don’t like it when people start sentences that way – if you are going to ask unpleasant something just do it and face the consequences.
 What if I said no thanks?
 Would she go ahead and ask anyway?
 I doubted as she was fidgety because of the time I took to answer her.
-I was mid chewing a carrot cake that tasted heavenly and wanted to savour the moment – I don’t do this often – it costs £3.75 for a slice that disintegrates like glucose in my mouth, but it’s still heavenly.
+I was mid chewing a carrot cake that tasted heavenly and wanted to savour the moment – I don’t do this often – it costs £3.75 for a slice that disintegrates like glucose in my mouth, but it was still heavenly.
 I then sipped my now cold tea (stupid winter) to wash down.

 “OK” I said as several thoughts, which I won’t bore you with, crossed my mind.